-Our aim is to bring the the physical world to life by populating it with viewpoints (stories and knowledge about places) currently locked away in books and in the minds of cultural experts.
+Our aim is to bring the the physical world to life by populating it with viewpoints (stories and knowledge about places) currently locked away in the minds of cultural experts.

-So we’re aiming for a mass migration of human knowledge, memory and imagination, from inside books and brains out into the external world, accessible to all!
+So we’re aiming for a mass migration of human knowledge, memory and imagination, from inside experts’ brains out into the shared physical world, accessible to all.

 A ‘place’ may be a building, a tree, a park bench, the corner of a field, the turn in a lane, a street corner.
 No place is out of bounds on Placecloud.

-Any expert in a field associated with Placecloud, for example:
+Any expert in a field relevant to Placecloud, for example:

 - A published author of history, literary nonfiction, travel, biography, poetry, etc.